 It’s not a holiday without doing some active activities and White Water Farm has tons to do and see.
 Other then the fact that we arrived on one of the most scorching days to date, the pool is one area not to walk past.
 Take a dip or simply lounge along the pool with a glass of wine to cool down on the day beds.

 Horse riding and spa treatments are also offered.
 Make sure to book well in advance if you’re looking to do these selections.
-Other activities worth doing is hiking, mountain biking and nearby visits in the town itself.
+Other activities worth doing are hiking, mountain biking, and nearby visits in the town itself.

 They also offer weddings for 80 guests or more (depending on specific requirements) and exclusive rights to use the barn chapel to say your, “I dos”.
 To book at this exquisite getaway, visit the website for more.

-Here’s a little video showing you the What to do in the town of Stanford.
-Enjoy!
+Here’s a little video showing you the What to do in the town of Stanford

 DISCLAIMER: The post is sponsored by Queen Bee Hospitality Marketing and White Water Farm.
 The information and images are my own.
 It’s written in good faith and will not be liable for any losses and/or damages in connection with the use of the websites.